sbarabe/SBK_SP1/README.md

 ## Open-source soft power switch module for learning and embedded electronics projects.

 SBK_SP1 is a compact, reusable hardware module for battery-powered embedded systems.
-It allows a momentary push button and a microcontroller GPIO to control system power while drawing only a few microamps when switched off.
+It allows a momentary push button and a microcontroller GPIO to control power for low-voltage electronic loads while drawing only a few microamps in the OFF state.

 Designed for breadboards, prototypes, and educational projects, SBK_SP1 provides an easy way to add professional soft power management to Arduino, ESP32, RP2040, ATtiny, STM32, and similar microcontroller-based systems.